project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/95-greg-shewmaker-what-is-in-our-food-why-we-cant-answer-this-fundamental-question.md

 ---
-title: 95 Greg Shewmaker, what is in our food?
-Why we can’t answer this fundamental question
+title: 95 Greg Shewmaker What Is In Our Food Why We Cant Answer This Fundamental Question
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2020-11-10)